ovidiu2000/Manual_testing_portfolio/README.md

 * re-testing and closing all the high-priority defects to execute corresponding Regression Testing successfully

 #### 1.1.4 Test scope
-* Tests in scope: all the feature of Add Employee module which were defined in software requirement specs need to be tested: functional testing, GUI testing and API testing
+* __Tests in scope:__ All the feature of Add Employee module which were defined in software requirement specs need to be tested: functional testing, GUI testing and API testing
-*  Tests not in scope: compatibility testing on a mobile environment, performance testing, integration with other modules
+* __Tests not in scope:__ Compatibility testing on a mobile environment, performance testing, integration with other modules

 #### 1.1.5 Risks detected
 * lack of experience of the QA team, short deadline of Zephyr Squad trial, unavailability of test environment